Koi Water Garden Ltd

 • High levels of surfactancy with acidic and oxidising power provide superior destruction of biofilms.

-• UK Defra approved at exceptionally high dilutions:-
+• UK Defra approved at exceptionally high dilutions:- Friendly to man, animals and the environment.

 • Non-tainting, no environmental residue problems, of exceptionally low toxicity.